Celebrate the High Holy Days

 If you contact the Or Ami office in advance, we can arrange the seating at the JCC to accommodate wheelchairs and other special seating requirements.
 If you have back pain, you are welcome to bring your own special cushion to make the JCC’s folding chairs more comfortable.

-If you wish to remember loved ones who have passed away, you can contact the Or Ami office or fill out the online form to request that their names be added to this year’s memorial book.
-A voluntary donation of $18 for one name or $36 for more than one name helps to offset the costs of printing the Yizkor book each year.
-You are encouraged to take a copy of the Yizkor book home with you after the service.
+If you wish to remember loved ones who have passed away, you can contact the Or Ami office or fill out the online form to request that their names be added to this year’s Yizkor list.
+To be more environmentally friendly, this year we will be projecting the names on a screen instead of preparing books.
+While donations are not required for names to be read aloud during the service, please consider making a donation to Or Ami to honor your loved one’s memory. $18 for one name and $36 for more than one name is customary.
+Donations will help to defray the cost of hosting High Holy Days services at the Weinstein JCC for the entire Richmond community.

 There are many ways to help with our High Holy Day services.
 Volunteers can help with: